mdeff/ntds_2019/projects/README.md

 * [Genetics](#genetics)
 * [Movielens 100k](#movielens-100k)

-In addition to the above list, we allow teams to work on their own data and ideas.
+In addition to the above list, look at [past NTDS projects](#past-projects).
+We also encourage teams to work on their own data and ideas.
 That is especially relevant to PhD students who want to apply the knowledge acquired in this course to their own problems.
 The network can either exist in the data, either be constructed from features.
-Look at the below descriptions and discuss with the TAs for guidance.
+Look at the below descriptions for examples and discuss with the TAs for guidance.

 ## Free Music Archive
 By Michaël